Published: January 4, 2024 | Last Updated: July 11, 2024

 For example, the title “Dirty Dancing” uses alliteration to create a catchy name that sticks with the audience.

-In poetry, alliteration is especially prevalent, as poets often rely on the device to enhance the aesthetic quality of their work.
+Alliteration is especially prevalent in poetry, where poets often use it to enhance the aesthetic quality of their work.